 Step 5 – Essence

-This type of product tends to have a water consistency and even though they can feel very light, they are packed with ingredients such as collagen, snail, rice extract, and hyaluronic acid.
+This type of product tends to have a water consistency and even though they can feel very light, they are packed with ingredients such as collagen cream, snail, rice extract, and hyaluronic acid.
 These are good not only to boost cell turnover but also to help all the other products absorb better into your skin.

 Tip: You can apply it with your hand or using a cotton pad and gently pressing into your skin.

 Step 6 – Treatments: Serums/Boosters/Ampoules

 These are products that focus on treating a specific skin concern like acne, fine lines, skin marks, rosacea, among others.
 Some examples are vitamin C and Tea Tree Oil.

 Tip: Depending on your skin type and/or concern you may want to use one or two types of treatments and apply them where they are needed.
 For example: For acne, you may only need to apply tea tree oil on the problem area and apply vitamin C in all other areas.

 These are the core products of K-beauty and one of the most popular in skincare right now.
 They are packed with nutrients and moisture that will absorb into your skin and will help boost hydration, help to brighten and work magic for anti-aging purposes.

 My personal favorite thing about using these masks is that they are a great way to experience the relaxation ritual while your skin is getting soaked in powerful ingredients, you also get to rest and clear your mind.